o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/cpp-api.md

 You must notify Amazon GameLift service that your server process is ready to host game sessions, handle requests, and take connections.

 To send a notification that your server process is ready, complete any relevant initialization and then use `AWSGameLiftServerRequestBus::Events::NotifyGameLiftProcessReady()`.
-We recommended placing the call after connecting to `AzFramework::SessionNotificationBus` in the `YourProjectServerSystemComponent` activate step.
+We recommend placing the call after connecting to `AzFramework::SessionNotificationBus` in the `YourProjectServerSystemComponent` activate step.

 ```cpp
 AWSGameLift::AWSGameLiftServerRequestBus::Broadcast(&AWSGameLift::AWSGameLiftServerRequestBus::Events::NotifyGameLiftProcessReady);